 Payment gateway: Payment gateways such as Stripe or PayPal are used to handle the transactions for Airbnb Clone App Scripts.
 These gateways provide a secure and reliable way for users to make payments in different payment modes and currencies and ensure that sensitive information such as credit card details is protected.

 Cloud hosting: Cloud hosting platforms such as Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure provides scalable and reliable hosting solutions.
-These platforms allow Airbnb like app development to handle large numbers of users and transactions and ensure that the app is always available to users.
+These cloud consulting companies allow Airbnb like app development to handle large numbers of users and transactions and ensure that the app is always available to users.

 Push notifications: The Airbnb clone script needs to send push notifications to users to inform them of new messages, booking updates, and other important information.
 Technologies such as Firebase Cloud Messaging or OneSignal are used to handle push notifications.
 These technologies allow the app to send notifications to users in real-time, regardless of whether the app is open or closed.